About Me

 2007 – Fellow of the American Psychological Association

-2010 – Visiting Professor, Faculty of Education, Anglia Ruskin University
+2010 – Visiting Professor, Faculty of Health, Social Care and Education, Anglia Ruskin University

 2010 – Fellow of the British Psychological Society